ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>There’s a phase every JavaScript developer goes through where console.log() feels like a superpower.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-From JavaScript to TypeScript: A Smooth Transition Guide - <a href="https://medium.com/@rvislive/from-javascript-to-typescript-a-smooth-transition-guide-36ddd36553ba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Vishwakarma`**

-<blockquote>JavaScript is flexible and powerful, but in large applications it can lead to runtime errors, unclear code, and difficult maintenance…
-Continue reading on Medium »</blockquote>

-<h3>6. ⏩ Code Faster!
-8 JavaScript  Performance Lessons ✈️ from Years of Experience  - <a href="https://react-developer.medium.com/code-faster-8-javascript-performance-lessons-%EF%B8%8F-from-years-of-experience-de2c5c391dbd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ReactMind`**

-<blockquote>🚁 Hey Everyone!!
-I wanted to share these Javascript ✈️Performance tips, that i feel 🚚 that everyone should be aware of, since it took a…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 TypeScript 7’s Native Compiler: What It Really Means for Frontend Engineering - <a href="https://javascript.plainenglish.io/typescript-7s-native-compiler-what-it-really-means-for-frontend-engineering-089eee19fa48?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>